nickboucher/imperceptible/README.md

-# imperceptible
+# Imperceptible Perturbations

-Imperceptible Perturbations on NLP models
+Imperceptible Perturbations on NLP models as described in related paper.
+Plese see paper for details.